aqsa-ayman/loopyfruit/README.md

 If you hit one you lose!

 Made with python and the pygame module.
-Pixel art made on http://makepixelart.com/free/#
+Pixel art made on http://makepixelart.com/free/# and http://www.piskelapp.com/

 Inspired by sentdex and his pygame development tutorials on youtube.